OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 #### Reduction of Elements

--   Reduction of the icon to its core meaning, using only elements that are essential to the metaphor.
+-   Reduce the icon to its core meaning, using only elements that are essential to the metaphor.
--   Limiting the number of elements in an icon to two, regardless of icon size.
+-   Limit the number of elements in an icon to two, regardless of icon size.

 #### Consistency